-Medical Board of California (MBOC) Disciplinary Notifications: The e-mail notifications are reviewed within 30 days of their release to identify participating practitioners that have recent accusations or disciplinary actions.
+Medical Board of California (MBOC) Disciplinary Notifications: The e-mail notifications are reviewed at least monthly or within 30 days of their release to identify participating practitioners that have recent accusations or disciplinary actions.
 The e-mails will be reviewed, dated, and initialed by credentialing staff as notified by MBOC.